 - ► The goal is to help you systematically review the basic knowledge in Computer Architecture.

 - Only basic knowledge is tested.

 - No trick questions.

-- ► Topics for this exam:
+- ► Topics for this exam (comprehensive, all topics):

 - Introduction

 - ISA

+- Performance Metrics and Measurement

 - Computer Arithmetic

-- Performance Metrcis

-- Basic CPU Datapath and Implementation
+- Basic CPU Implementation

 - Pipelining

 - Branch Prediction

-- Caches
+- Out-of-order Exuection: Scoreboarding, Tomasulo, Reorder Buffer

+- ILP Limitation and Multi-threading

+- Introduction to Cache and Cache Designs

 - GPU